+Find a local college or medical trade school with certified nursing assistant training courses.
 Most Certified Nursing Assistant programs take as little as 12 weeks to complete with a minimum of 75 hours of instruction.
-In 2014, Certified Nursing Assistants held over 1.5 million jobs.

 To begin training as a CNA, you must have either a high school diploma or GED.
 A career as a nursing assistant is a good choice for those who are considering furthering their opportunities by going into nursing.

 Certified Nursing Assistant programs, sometimes called Nursing Aides, are found in community colleges and trade or vocational schools where the student will learn the basics of nursing along with supervised clinical work.
 You have to be certified to work as a Nursing Assistant and those who hold associate’s or bachelor’s degrees will have a better time finding a job.

 CNA Certifications and Licenses

 After the education portion of the program is completed, it’s time to get certified by taking a competency exam.
 There is no prior work expectations put upon Certified Nursing Assistants, they only need to have their clinical experience along with a certification.

 Some states will call this position Nursing Aides while others call it Certified Nursing Assistants.
 Either way, they have the same education and certification requirements.
 There are also varying requirements, per state.
 Some may require background checks and continuing education.
 Some states will allow the Certified Nursing Assistant to earn additional certifications so they can administer medications.
 This is called a Certified Medication Assistant and is an extension of the Certified Nursing Assistant program.